Events and Causes

 Australia’s migrant and ethnic communities desperately need education about water safety to prevent any more tragic deaths.
 To address this risk, Turbans 4 Australia launched a Migrant Water Safety & Awareness Campaign primarily for Australia’s culturally and linguistically diverse communities.

 People from all cultures and faiths have flocked to our Turban Fest events, eager to have turbans tied on their heads, watch our traditional Bhangra dance performances and witness the Sikh martial art of Gatka.
 Held across Australia in cities like Melbourne, Sydney, Brisbane and the Gold Coast, our regular events help spread awareness about the Sikh community and our charitable works, allowing our fellow Australians to chat with us and see that beards and turbans are nothing to fear.

 These are some of the venues where we’ve held our turban-tying events and vibrant dance performances:

-The Global Table 2018, a multicultural event held in Bondi by Waverly Council.
+- The Global Table 2018 and 2019, a multicultural event held in Bondi by Waverly Council.